Stahlwalker/Stahlwalker/README.md

 Hey hey 👋
 ===========================

-I’m Luke, head of developer marketing and web developer working at [Builder.io](https://www.builder.io/), building fun projects along the way.
-My skills lean heavily on the frontend side of things, but I love learning new tools and ways of programming better.
+I’m Luke, head of developer marketing and web developer working at [Builder.io](https://www.builder.io/).
+My skills lean heavily on the front-end side of things, but I love learning new tools and ways of programming better.
 On a personal side, I'm a husband, proud father, dog lover, and a die-hard Green Bay Packers fan for those sports enthusiasts out there.

 * 🌍  I'm based in the Chicago suburbs
 * 🖥️  See my portfolio at [Stahlwalker](http://stahlwalker.org/)